 The Chaotic Good alignment has two main aspects – Chaotic and Good.
 The ‘Chaotic’ part describes the alignment’s ethics and perspectives on society and how it should operate.
 The second part of the alignment, ‘Good’ relates to their morals.

-Chaotic characters resent and distrust authority, don’t like following orders, and live life on their own terms.
-They can be flexible and adaptable and do what fits the situation and their own agenda.
+Chaotic characters dislike and distrust authority, don’t like following orders, and live life on their own terms.
+They can be flexible and adaptable and do what fits the situation and their own goals.

 Good characters care about others and act in ways that help and benefit them.
 They protect the innocent, defend the weak, and go out of their way to help other people.